 Visits

-Botify detects a visit from a human user through the referer found in the logs.
-While not required, using the visits feature in Botify LogAnalyzer is strongly recommended to directly compare visits according to logs with crawls from search engines.
-If you intend to measure organic visits using your log files, including the referer field in your server logs is mandatory.
+Botify detects a visit from a human user through the Referer found in the logs.
+While not required, using the visits feature in Botify is strongly recommended to directly compare visits according to logs with crawls from search engines.
+To measure organic visits using your log files, you must include the Referer field in your server log data.

-If you are using a CDN, the Referer is possibly absent from your log files by default.
+👀 The Referer may be absent from CDN log files by default.
 We encourage you to verify this and ask the CDN team to activate this field before you send us your first log files.
 If you use Google Ads, please provide us with the URL parameters to identify SEA visits and not treat them as SEO visits.

 Here is a log line example for an organic visit (where Google.fr referred the user):